Gotse Delchev: Early life

-He was born to a large family on 4 February 1872 (23 January according to the Julian calendar) in Kılkış (Kukush), then in the Ottoman Empire (today in Greece), to Nikola and Sultana.
+He was born to a large Bulgarian family on 4 February 1872 (23 January according to the Julian calendar) in Kılkış (Kukush), then in the Ottoman Empire (today in Greece), to Nikola and Sultana.
 He was christened as Georgi.
 During the 1860s and 1870s, Kukush was under the jurisdiction of the Bulgarian Uniate Church, but after 1884 most of its population gradually joined the Bulgarian Exarchate.
 As a student, Delchev studied first at the Bulgarian Uniate primary school and then at the Bulgarian Exarchate junior high school.
 He also read widely in the town's chitalishte (community cultural center), where he was impressed with revolutionary books, and was especially imbued with thoughts of the liberation of Bulgaria.
 In 1888 his family sent him to the Bulgarian Men's High School of Thessaloniki, where he organized and led a secret revolutionary brotherhood.
 Delchev also distributed revolutionary literature, which he acquired from the school's graduates who studied in Bulgaria.
 Bulgarian students graduating from high school were faced with few career prospects and Delchev decided to follow the path of his former schoolmate Boris Sarafov, entering the military school in Sofia in 1891.
 He became disappointed with life in Bulgaria, especially the commercialized life of the society in Sofia and with the authoritarian politics of the prime minister Stefan Stambolov, accused of being a dictator.

 Delchev spent his leaves from school in the company of socialists and Macedonian-born emigrants, most of them belonged to the Young Macedonian Literary Society.
 One of his friends was Vasil Glavinov, a future leader of the Macedonian-Adrianople Social Democratic Group, a faction of the Bulgarian Social Democratic Workers Party.
 Through Glavinov and his comrades, he came into contact with different people, who offered a new form of social struggle.
 In June 1892, Delchev and the journalist Kosta Shahov, a chairman of the Young Macedonian Literary Society, met in Sofia with Ivan Hadzhinikolov, a bookseller from Thessaloniki (Salonika).
 Hadzhinikolov disclosed at this meeting his plans to create a revolutionary organization in Ottoman Macedonia.
 They discussed together its basic principles and agreed fully on all scores.
 Delchev explained that he had no intention of remaining an officer and promised after graduating from the Military School, he would return to Macedonia to join the organization.
 In September 1894, only a month before graduation, he was expelled for his socialist and revolutionary ideas.
 He was given the possibility to enter the Army again by re-applying for a commission, but he refused.
 Afterwards he returned to Macedonia to become a teacher and set up secret committees, based on Vasil Levski's example.
 At that time, the Internal Macedonian Revolutionary Organization (IMRO) was in its early stages of development, forming its committees around the Bulgarian Exarchate schools in order to exploit the extensive school system.